WDI-SEA/interview-questions/readme.md

   Again, the default positioning for all elements is static.
 This means that no positioning has been applied and the elements occurs where they normally would in the document.

+      Fixed: things stay put, no matter if scrolling occurs.
+Good for footers that are always on the bottom of the window.
+No matter if you scroll or not.

+      absolute: things stay put relative to the entire document good for foots that dont appear until you scroll to the bottom of the pages.

+      Relative:

 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?